Azure/deployment-environments/documentation/terraform-private-preview/README.md

 ADE's support for Terraform templates enables enterprise customers to configure the app infrastructure using Terraform IaC, securely provide them to dev teams through Catalog and empower dev teams to use those Terraform templates to spin up deployment environments.

-The end-to-end workflows largely remain the same and are detailed out in (official ADE documentation)[https://learn.microsoft.com/en-us/azure/deployment-environments/].
+The end-to-end workflows largely remain the same and are detailed out in [official ADE documentation](https://learn.microsoft.com/en-us/azure/deployment-environments/).
+Official documentation details out the step-by-step process to [attach a repo as a catalog](https://learn.microsoft.com/en-us/azure/deployment-environments/how-to-configure-catalog).

 The only difference is how an Environment Defintion needs to be configured when using Terraform IaC and is detailed out in the below section